ScratchLang/ScratchLang/README.md

 pacman -S git bc unzip
 ```
 ## Linux
-You need the command `zenity` to run the .sh.
+You need the command `zenity` ONLY IF YOU ARE PLANNING TO USE THE VERSION MADE IN SHELLSCRIPT.
 ```
 sudo apt-get install -y zenity
 ```